Methods for small telescopes

 |

-Newly discovered Near Earth Objects are announced on the Minor Planet Center's Near
+Newly discovered Near Earth Objects are announced on the Minor Planet Center's

-source of work.
-However, other lists of NEOs are available that are in need of
+Other lists of NEOs are available that are in need of

-of Last Observation of NEOs.
-Alternatively there may be some NEOs that are
+of Last Observation of NEOs (MPC)

 |